Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Results

 Stochasticity is one intrinsic property of diffusion models due to the randomly sampled Gaussian noise $x_T$ injected during the inference process.
 Consequently, for each inference process, the generated $x_0$ will have variations, even with the same conditional data.
-To explore the impact of this stochasticity, we repeated the inference process ten times and calculated the uncertainty maps accordingly.
-The models involved in this experiment included both 2D and 3D diffusion models with dual-modality inputs, along with 3D diffusion models with single-modality inputs.
-The qualitative results of uncertainty maps are illustrated in Figure~\ref{fig_uncertainty}.
+Understanding the degree of uncertainty helps in assessing the stability and consistency of the model's predictions, which is crucial in medical imaging and segmentation tasks. { To explore the impact of this stochasticity, we repeated the inference process ten times, generating ten different predictions for each case.
+To represent the uncertainty of each case, we calculated the standard deviation across these ten predictions.
+We then averaged the standard deviations across all cases to illustrate the overall uncertainty of each method.} The models involved in this experiment included both 2D and 3D diffusion models with dual-modality inputs, along with 3D diffusion models with single-modality inputs.
+The qualitative and quantitative results of uncertainty are illustrated in Figure~\ref{fig_uncertainty} and Table~\ref{tab_std}.
 From the results, it is noteworthy that adding dual-modality inputs could significantly reduce the uncertainty of the diffusion model when comparing 2D/3D DDPM (PET and CT) to 3D DDPM (PET or CT only).
+The standard deviation of the results from the 3D DDPM (PET and CT) is ten times lower than that of the 3D DDPM (PET only), with values of 0.00024 and 0.00271, respectively.
 Furthermore, compared with 2D DDPM (PET and CT), it is obvious that 3D DDPM (PET and CT) could further reduce the uncertainty of the generated H\&N tumor segmentation masks.
-These observations validated that the proposed 3D diffusion model, utilizing dual-modality inputs, could effectively reduce the stochasticity, leading to the generation of more robust results.
+These observations confirmed that employing 3D operations and dual-modality inputs in diffusion models can effectively reduce stochasticity, resulting in the generation of more robust outcomes.